DNN2LR: Interpretation-inspired Feature Crossing for Real-world Tabular Data: Experiments

-As shown in Fig. \ref{fig:count}, we illustrate the count of both second-order and higher-order cross feature fields generated by DNN2LR.
-Overall, on most datasets, we have more second-order cross feature fields than higher-order cross feature fields.
-The only exception is the Adult dataset.
-This may indicates that, second-order cross features are more important than higher-order cross features in most cases.
-Moreover, we can conclude that, more original feature fields we have, more cross feature fields in the final LR model we need.
+As shown in Fig. \ref{fig:count}, we illustrate the count of both second-order and higher-order cross feature fields generated by DNN2LR on each dataset.
+Overall, we have more second-order cross feature fields than higher-order cross feature fields.
+This may indicate that, second-order cross features are usually more important, and modeling higher-order cross features can bring further improvements.
+Moreover, roughly speaking, more original feature fields we have, more cross feature fields in the final LR model we need.